 As the lions continued to pick people off one by one, the workers became understandably terrified and many of them began to flee after attempts at building fences and even large fires failed to keep the animals from attacking.
 Meanwhile, the British became upset that the project was being slowed and Patterson decided he must take matters into his own hands.

 Eventually, he spotted the shape of one of the lions in the darkness and took a shot that hit.
 He then decided to unload in the general direction he heard the animal.
-It ended up being unnecessary as the first shot had pierced the heart, killing the nine-foot animal.
-It resulted in a short period of relief and celebration for the workers.
+It ended up being unnecessary as the first shot had pierced the heart, killing the 9-foot-long animal, resulting in a celebration that would only be temporary.

-Even though Patterson had killed one maneater, the second lion was undeterred in his quest for human victims and soon made a failed attempt to kill one of the project's inspectors in his hut.
-Patterson set up a similar sting operation to what had worked before using a dead goat as bait, but once again, only managed to wound the animal.
-The lion made no further attempts at attacking for ten days, making Patterson and the workers hopeful it had simply gone off and died in the bush.
+Even though Patterson had killed one man-eater, the second lion was undeterred in his quest for human victims and soon made a failed attempt to kill one of the project's inspectors in his hut.
+Patterson set up somewhat of a sting operation similar to what had worked before using a dead goat as bait, but once again, only managed to wound the animal.
+The lion made no further attempts to attack for 10 days, giving Patterson and the workers a sense of false hope that it had run off and died somewhere in the bush.

-However, the lion made a recovery and attempted an attack inside the camp again on December 27, 1898.
-Patterson set up another platform in a tree and did a stake out with another man as backup.
+However, the lion made a recovery and attempted an attack inside the camp again Dec.
+27, 1898.
+Patterson set up another platform in a tree and strategized a stakeout with another man serving as backup.
 After a long wait, they soon realized the lion was stalking them.
 Patterson let the lion close the gap to only 20 yards before hitting him with a .303 round to the chest.
-In his book, he described the frightening encounter.

-With the lions gone, work was able to resume as normal and the crews eventually completed the bridge in February of 1899.
-Patterson ended up keeping the skins and skulls of the two lions.
-He used them as rugs for years before selling them to Field Museum of Natural History in Chicago.
+With the lions gone, work went back to usual and the crews eventually completed the bridge in February of 1899.
+Patterson ended up keeping the skins and skulls of the two lions, using them as rugs for years before selling them to Field Museum of Natural History in Chicago.
 Patterson made out well on this deal, receiving $5,000 for the animals, which was a lot of money for 1924.
 After Tsavo, Patterson went on to be involved in the Second Boer War and World War I. He lived out his later years in San Diego, California with his wife, where he died in 1947 at the age of 79.

 The Field Museum completely restored the hides of the Tsavo maneaters and put them on permanent display with their skulls.
-Scientists were also able to do some scientific analysis on the skulls in recent years and some scientists are now convinced the number of victims may have been exaggerated by Patterson.
-Which may have made sense for a guy trying to sell his book.
+Scientists were also able to do some scientific analysis on the skulls in recent years and some scientists are now convinced the number of victims may have been exaggerated by Patterson, which some speculate was an effort to sell more books.

-Other theories are that the developed a taste for humans scavenging human remains or that natural prey in the area were devastated due to disease in the years prior.
+Other theories include a developed taste for humans scavenging human remains or that natural prey species in the area were devastated due to disease in the years prior.
 Whatever the case may be, the story of the Tsavo man-eaters remains one of the most famous cases of man-eating big cats in human history and will likely be hotly debated for many years to come.